 Vilnius’ sunsets are one of the most beautiful views in this city.
-There are some good “classic” spots to watch the sunset: the hill of Tauras, the hill of Three Crosses, the viewpoint of Subačius.
-However, there is one more, in the new part of Vilnius, – Swedbank terrace.
+There are some excellent “classic” spots to watch the evening: the hill of Tauras, the Hill of Three Crosses, the viewpoint of Subačius.
+However, there is one more, in the new part of Vilnius – Swedbank terrace.
 Modern and cozy with the best views of Neris, white bridge, Old Town, and TV tower in front.
-Buy some beverages, wait for the golden hour and visit this small spot.
-You can find it in Konstitucija prospectus 20a.
+Buy some beverages, wait for the golden hour, and visit this small spot.
+You can find it near Konstitucija prospectus 20a.

-One of the most unusual and least-visited spots near Vilnius centre is the Bernadine Cemetery.
-Its paths rise and fall, twisting and turning between the tall trees, rusty crosses and chipped and broken tombs.
-Nestling on a high bank above a fast-flowing little river, it immediately propels you into quiet contemplation – and makes you long for such a place when it’s finally your turn to dearly depart (off Polocko St, Uzupis).
+One of the most unusual and least-visited spots near Vilnius center is the Bernadine Cemetery.
+Its paths rise and fall, twisting and turning between the tall trees, rusty crosses, and chipped and broken tombs.
+Nestling on a high bank above a fast-flowing little river, it immediately propels you into quiet contemplation – and makes you long for such a place when it’s finally your turn to dearly departing (off Polocko St, Uzupis).

-Speaking of tiles – there’s a special one in front of the cathedral.
-It’s easy to find – it’s different than others, has “Stebuklas” written on it and usually there are people gathering around who want to experience some magic too.
-It is said that once you turn around clockwise three times your wish will come true.
+Speaking of tiles – a special one is in front of the cathedral.
+It’s easy to find – it’s different than others, has “Stebuklas” written on it and usually, people are gathering around who want to experience some magic too.
+It says that once you turn around clockwise three times, your wish will come true.
 The Stebuklas is most famous for its magical, wish-granting properties, but it also represents a momentous day in Lithuanian history.
-At the end of Soviet regime, in 1989 around 2 millions people made a human chain, from Vilnius to Tallinn via Riga, some 650 kms all the way across what now is Lithuania, Latvia and Estonia.
+At the end of the Soviet regime, in 1989, around 2 million people made a human chain, from Vilnius to Tallinn via Riga, some 650 km across what now is Lithuania, Latvia, and Estonia.
 It was a way to protest against the current political situation in USSR.
-Apparently the “Stebuklas” tile was a starting (or ending) point of the chain.
+The “Stebuklas” tile was a starting (or ending) point of the chain.

 A small and cozy second-hand bookshop & cafe is a blissful hidden place!
-The aroma of fresh coffee and old books mixed there giving somehow an intellectual vibe.
+The aroma of fresh coffee and old books mixed there, giving somehow an intellectual vibe.
 Buy one at a bargain price or trade one you’ve just finished.
 The shop has a great variety of books in languages from Russian to Danish and so on.
-Besides books they carry interesting little souvenirs, like postcards with Vilnius graffiti and fridge magnets with funky quotes.
-By the way the bookstore also sells old and slightly newer vinyl records.
-Located in the old town on Šv.
+Besides books, they carry interesting little souvenirs, like postcards with Vilnius graffiti and fridge magnets with funky quotes.
+By the way, the bookstore also sells old and slightly newer vinyl records.
+It is in the old town on Šv.
 Ignoto g.
 16!

-Another unusual spot to visit in Vilnius.
-This museum is worth a visit not because of the poet himself (who never visited Vilnius), but because of the old furniture and layout giving a vivid image on how the upper middle class of the Russian Empire lived.
+Pushkin Museum is worth a visit not because of the poet himself (who never visited Vilnius), but because of the old furniture and layout, giving a vivid image of how the upper-middle class of the Russian Empire lived.

 The museum is open at odd times, set inside a wooden house that once belonged to Pushkin’s son Grigorij.
-It’s now home to dusty old volumes of Pushkin’s works and other curios, and is furnished in the style of the late 19th century.
+It’s now home to dusty old volumes of Pushkin’s works.
 Wander behind the house past a Pushkin statue into quiet grounds set around a lake.
 The paths reach out into the countryside and are a delight to explore.
 Check Subachiaus g.
-124 on map to find it.
+124 on the map to find it.